 Denmark for the Vinterjazz

 Explore the historic Nyhavn to discover the famous, brightly covered buildings perched on the harbour, and the many cosy bars and restaurants that reside inside them.
 Also make sure you check out Tivoli Gardens, which offers visitors an exciting experience full of rides, games and live music.
-Another great sight to see if the Little Mermaid, which has its origins rooted in a famous fairy-tale, giving it a mystical and enticing atmosphere.
+Another great sight to see is the Little Mermaid, which has its origins rooted in a famous fairy-tale, giving it a mystical and enticing atmosphere.

 Berlin, Germany, for the International Film Festival

 The Berlin International Film Festival, otherwise known as Berlinale, is one of the biggest events in film and culture in the entirety of Europe.
-With over 150,000 tickets sold annually, the event is truly massive, and is popular with film-makers, actors and actresses, as well as film-lovers and general visitors.
+With over 150,000 tickets sold annually, the event is truly massive and is popular with filmmakers, actors and actresses, as well as film-lovers and general visitors.
 There is so much going on, such as film parties, discussions, as well as just a general vibrant and buzzing atmosphere.

 Check out my 4-day Berlin itinerary.

 If you are a foodie at heart, you would be a fool to miss the Taste of Florence food festival happening in Italy’s most gorgeous city, and the hub of the Renaissance, Florence, otherwise known as Firenze to its locals.